Maximizing Social Security Benefits

 Before jump right into talking about maximizing your Social Security benefit, let’s to a quick history lesson.
 Make no mistake about it, the Great Recession was painful period to go through.
 However, given the current market downswing we’ve been in, we have been able to look back on periods like the Great Recession and learn from them to help give people the highest probability of success with their financial plans.
 This is what we refer to as stress testing.

-During the Great Recession, was there something that Dean and the rest of the Barber Financial Group team felt like they were missing in the financial planning process that could help retirees and soon-to-be retirees.
+During the Great Recession, was there something that Dean and the rest of the Modern Wealth Management team felt like they were missing in the financial planning process that could help retirees and soon-to-be retirees.
 They went on to discover that the average 62-year-old couple with the same earnings history and life expectancy had more than 700 to 800 iterations in which they could claim Social Security.

 “The difference between the best and the worst claiming strategies could be more than $100,000 of additional income,” Dean said.

 While there was a lot that Dean learned about Social Security during that time, things have changed with Social Security over the past 14 years.
 Some of the best claiming during the Great Recession are no longer available.
-Therefore, keeping up with the latest nuances of Social Security has been very important Dean, Will, and everyone else at Barber Financial Group.
+Therefore, keeping up with the latest nuances of Social Security has been very important Dean, Will, and everyone else at Modern Wealth Management.

 “Even though there aren’t quite as many iterations of how a person can claim, there are still more than 500 ways to claim in most cases,” Dean said.
 “The difference can still be anywhere between $60,000 and $100,000-plus.
 Understanding that is very critical.”